 - Retrograde menstruation.
-During menstrual periods, blood flows backward through the fallopian tubes and into the pelvis instead of out of the body.
+During menstrual periods, blood may flow backward through the fallopian tubes and into the pelvis instead of out of the body.
 Those cells then implant in the bladder wall.

 - Early cell transformation.
-Cells left over from the embryo develop into endometrial tissue.
+Cells left over from the embryo may develop into endometrial-like cells.

-- Transplantation.
-Endometrial cells travel through the lymph system or blood to the bladder.
+- Hematogenous/lymphatic spread.
+Endometrial-like cells may travel through the lymph system or blood to the bladder.

 - Genes.
 Endometriosis sometimes runs in families.